OrchardCMS/OrchardDoc/docs/Documentation/Managing-users-and-roles.markdown

 ![](../Upload/screenshots/Users_select.png)

-By default, there is ony one user, which is the admin user that is configured in the Orchard setup screen on first install.
+By default, there is only one user, which is the admin user that is configured in the Orchard setup screen on first install.
 To add an additional user, click **Add a new user**.
 You can also edit, remove, and disable user accounts from this screen.

 ![](../Upload/screenshots_675/Users_manage.png)